No-Fail Fermented Garlic (with Sauerkraut Juice)

 What’s the Easiest Way to Peel Garlic?

 When peeling garlic for fermenting, you need to be careful not to damage the garlic.
-This is the easiest method I’ve found for peeling garlic without crushing or smashing it.
+After testing various methods, this is the easiest way I’ve found to peel garlic without crushing or smashing it.

 Garlic cloves soaking in a bowl of water.